Wilmington Area High School: Sports

-There are teams for football, soccer, tennis, basketball, volleyball, golf, wrestling, hockey, track and field, baseball, cross country, bocce.
-The ranks are Football AA, girls & boys soccer A, Tennis AA, Golf AA, boys & girls basketball AA, baseball & softball AA.
-Boys Track & Field AA, cross country A, volleyball AA.
+There are teams for football, soccer, tennis, basketball, volleyball, golf, wrestling, hockey, track and field, baseball, cross country, and bocce.
+The ranks are Football AA, girls & boys soccer A, Tennis AA, Golf AA, boys & girls basketball AA, baseball & softball AA, boys Track & Field AA, cross country A, and volleyball AA.
 Information on these rankings can be found at PIAA.

 Enrollment

 In the 2018–2019 school year there were a total of 371 students.
 In 9th grade there were 98 students, 10th grade had 101 students, 11th grade had 84 students and 12th grade had 88 students.

 AP courses

 The AP classes that are available are AP Biology, AP Calculus, AP English, AP Gov, AP US History and these classes are weighted 10%.
 In 2018-2019 year there are 81 students taking AP courses.

 Honors classes

 The honors classes include Honors English, Honors History and Advanced Biology.
 These classes are weighted by 5%.